version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 This is a Spanish term for a make-up final exam.
 They will take place during office hours of the last week of class.
 Contact me for details.

-Before you start the paperwork make sure to complete my requirements which include a draft of your plan by the end of the first week of class (the Honor's Program needs the signed proposal by the end of the second week), and a commitment to attend Office Hours once a week.
+Before you start the paperwork make sure to complete my requirements which include a draft of your plan as soon as possible (the Honor's Program needs the signed proposal by the middle of the third week), and a commitment to attend Office Hours regularly, or schedule a separate time if you can't make the regular one.
 Your contract must include a timeline with due dates for your proposed work.
-All work is due by the second-to-last week of class.
-Popular options include a second project or being the editor for an issue of the City College Student Anthropology Journal, but you must be self-motivated because you are responsible for designing your own class and then carrying it out.
-See the Extra Credit section for ideas.
+The most common honor's contract is serving as an editor for an issue of the City College Student Anthropology Journal which gives you more experience with anthropology and a nice line-item for your resume or college application.
+Honor's contracts are great, but you must be self-motivated because you are responsible for designing your own class and then carrying it out.

 Students are expected to be honest and ethical at all times in their pursuit of academic goals.
 I take plagiarism seriously.
 I teach you how to avoid plagiarism win the Week 2 Project Update, with the "Scientific Writing Exercise".
 I ask you to check your writing for plagiarism using the Unicheck Similarity Reports.